Skip to content

 A command is a single /open, /act, /nav, /info, /set, /edit, etc. invocation.
 Commands execute in a topic’s context.
 A client sends one command per POST /exec call; the daemon responds with a Server-Sent Events (SSE) stream containing a head event, a content event, and a done event.

-All endpoints are served under http://127.0.0.1:${STRINGD_PORT}.
+All endpoints are served under http://127.0.0.1:${STRING_PORT}.
 The daemon does not bind to external interfaces.

-CORS is permissive: the daemon sends Access-Control-Allow-Origin: * and Access-Control-Allow-Headers: Content-Type, X-User-Id on every response, and responds to OPTIONS preflight with 204 No Content.
+CORS is permissive: the daemon sends Access-Control-Allow-Origin: * and Access-Control-Allow-Headers: Content-Type, X-Agent-Id on every response, and responds to OPTIONS preflight with 204 No Content.
 Clients should not rely on CORS for security — stringd is intended for loopback only.

 All error responses are JSON: { "error": "<human-readable reason>" } with an appropriate HTTP status.
 Some errors include a machine-readable code field: { "error": "QUEUE_FULL", "message": "..." }.